yogthos/Selmer/README.md

 #### multiply

-Multiplies the value with the given number.
+Multiplies the value by the given number.
 Throws error if one of the both values are neither Long nor Double.

 `(render "{{foo|multiply:2}}" {:foo 3.3})` =\> `"6.6"`

 #### divide

-Multiplies the value with the given number.
+Multiplies the value by the given number.
 Throws error if one of the both values are neither Long nor Double.

 `(render "{{foo|divide:2}}" {:foo 6})` =\> `"3"`